jsnreddy/jsnreddy.github.io/README.md

 * Designed and developed the intent and entity recognition engine for IMIbot
 * Worked with latest open-source libraries and 3rd Party NLP Engines to build the intent recognition engine
 * Worked on latest NLP techniques, linguistic rules, feature engineering for Machine Learning Models for
+  * Intent Classifier,
-  * intent classifier,
+  * Entity Tagger
-  * wordforms generation,
+  * Wordforms Generation,
-  * question detection
+  * Question Detection
 * Responsible for building the deployment scripts and logging for maintainability

 ### Xpresso